JanssenProject/jans/docs/admin/config-guide/user-password-validation.md

 5. Enter **Maximum length**, the maximum length of a value associated with this attribute.

-6. Click on save
+6. Click on save.

 ![update default authentication method](../../assets/image-pwd-regex.png)

 # Create User
-1. Create a new user
+1. Create a new user using **User Management** screen.

-2. Enter user details including password
+2. Enter user details.

+3. Enter password.

-3. Save user details.
+4. Save user details.

-4. Error notification will be displayed if the password does not match the validation.
+5. Error notification will be displayed if the password does not match the validation.

 ![update default authentication method](../../assets/image-pwd-validation-notification.png)